USDA WASDE: How accurate are the estimates?

 It is quite evident from the right-hand graph that the red error bars (USDA forecast) are higher than the green error bars (CropProphet), which of course implies that the CropProphet forecasts are more skillful in August.

-We already mentioned that August 12, 2019, USDA U.S. corn yield forecast was significantly different from CropProphet.
+We already mentioned that August 12, 2019, USDA U.S. corn yield forecast was significantly different from CropProphet suggesting substantially different supply estimates.
 The chart below shows the history of the differences between August USDA and CropProphet forecasts on the day of the August WASDE release.

 The largest difference occurs in 1993 when USDA was 13.8 bpa higher than CropProphet.
 The graph also reveals that the August WASDE corn yield forecast and the CropProphet corn yield forecast are usually different by at least a few bushels per acre.